yevrah/simplerr-angular7/README.md

         "start": "ng serve --proxy-config proxy.conf.json",
         ...

-To utilise this, simply start the server with `npm start` - note we no lover use `ng-serve`.
+To utilise this, simply start the server with `npm start` - note we no longer use `ng-serve`.

 ## Adding a new feature folder